deanandreakis/deanandreakis/README.md

 ### Hi there 👋 I am Dean W. Andreakis.

-I love developing for mobile devices, embedded real-time devices, and the web.
-In my spare time I do freelance iOS and web development.
+I love developing for the web, mobile devices, and embedded real-time devices.
+In my spare time I do freelance web and iOS development.
 I love learning and applying new technologies.
 My next adventure is adding some functional programming paradigms to my skill set.

 Favorite editor: Neovim • First computer: The original Mac